 2. You must notify your instructor of any change of your ability or entitlement to have driving tuition, for example if your provisional licence has been revoked or for medical reasons such as epilepsy.

-3. If you wish to cancel a lesson(s), you MUST do so before 19:00hrs (7pm) the day before your lesson(s) is due.
+3. If you wish to cancel a lesson(s), you MUST give at least 24hrs notice.
 Failure to do so will result in the lesson(s) having to be paid for In Full.
 Lessons can be cancelled by telephone or text message but must be acknowledged by your instructor.

 4. If your instructor turns up on time at a pre-arranged pick up point and you do not show, your instructor will wait 10 minutes, if there is no contact made between you they will leave and you will have to pay for the full lesson.

 5. Your instructor will endeavor to arrive on time however, due to unforeseen circumstances such as breakdown, accidents or traffic hold ups, lesson times may need to change or even be cancelled.
 If cancelled by your instructor, no fee will be charged.

 6. Lessons must be paid for in advance or at the time of the lesson by cash or cheque.
 Cheques should be made payable to “Moray Driving School”.